 We need your support for - our sport, - participating students, and - for much more.
 To find out why, click here.

-Winter Program: We partner with schools to run free and fee-based programs.
+Spring Program: We partner with schools to run free and fee-based programs.
 We are currently running both Saturday and Sunday Academies in Queens and Manhattan in partnership with Chinese Community Center of Flushing.
 Please visit our events page for more information.

 Register Your After School Program With AYTTO: AYTTO seeks to create a national directory of youth table tennis after school and weekend programs.
 Please register with us and receive expert advice, discounts and tips on equipment and best practices on how to run an outstanding youth program.
 Click here for more information.

 Research Report on AYTTO.
 We encourage you to visit our website to see a terrific health report just prepared on our organization.
 Novel Approaches to Physical Activity and Life Skills - A Case for AYTTO by Matthew Simon, MD.
 Click here for a view of the report.

 Donations: Please consider adding AYTTO as one of your favorite charities?
 A donation is as simple as clicking hereand it will assist us in providing a great program for inner-city school children.
 Every dollar we spend is matched by the school or after school program we partner with.

 Ongoing: Video: Please view our new program video!

 American Youth Table Tennis Organization’s Mission is to organize, develop, and implement innovative programs in the international sport of Table Tennis that promote the emotional and physical well-being of inner-city youth.Our Philosophy:

 Our philosophy is to introduce, teach, and captivate our students through a wide variety of group games, fun skill building exercises.
 We follow national physical education teaching standards in which everyone participates and learns in a safe, fun and stimulating environment.